-In federal democracies, parties often invest in local politics for national gains.
-This strategy is crucial, particularly in noisy democracies where politicians need to find information shortcuts to attract inattentive voters.
-I define this strategy as political boosting and investigate its dynamics in Brazil, a textbook example of a fragmented party system.
-Using a regression discontinuity, I show that parties in Brazil boost their national performance earning more votes on House elections in districts where their members control the local office.
-I discuss how higher access to pork controlled by House members and information gains from local incumbency explain the effects.
-Using a Bayesian LASSO algorithm to address data sparsity in RD designs, I further show the existence of pro-large party bias.
-By disentangling the effects of boosting after winning local non-concurrent elections, the paper explains the general logic by which parties build electoral strength in fragmented democracies.
+In federal democracies, parties often invest in local politics as a strategy to improve their performance on upcoming national elections.
+In this study, I use the concept of reverse coattails to investigate how winning local elections affect upper-level electoral dynamics in Brazil.
+Using a regression discontinuity design (RDD), I show that parties in Brazil boost their national performance, earning more votes on House elections in districts where their members control local offices.
+I discuss how access to “pork” controlled by co-partisan House members and mechanical information gains explain these effects.
+Additionally, I use a Bayesian LASSO algorithm to address data sparsity in RDD designs, and to demonstrate the existence of prolarge party bias on the coattail effects.
+By disentangling the various effects of winning local elections, this paper contributes to a greater understanding of how parties build electoral strength in fragmented democracies.